nadsbuhdha/portfolio-project-2/README.md

 ### Logo navigation

-The home page features a logo which directly tells the user what is the name and purpose of the website.
+The home page features a logo which directly tells the user what the name and purpose of the website is.
 The logo can also be clicked on in order to navigate back the index page.
 This allows users to transfer back to the index page without using the back buttons.

 ![alt text](assets/images/logo-nav.webp 'nav logo')